JCS-Computer-Science/server-side-scripting-wordle-template/README.md

 - **PR2**: If the user wins or runs out of guesses, the response should include the answer in `wordToGuess`.
 - **PR1**: If no session ID is attached to the request, respond with status code 400 (Bad Request) and an error message as `body.error`.
 - **PR2**: If a session ID is attached but there is no matching game state for that session, respond with status code 404 (Not Found) and an error message as `body.error`.
-- Respond with an error if:
+- Respond with a 400 error if:
     - **PR2**: The guess is not exactly 5 characters long.
     - **EX1**: The guess contains non-letter characters.
     - **EX2**: The guess is not a real english word, verified using a free dictionary API.